The 6 Best Books about Hawaii: Get Inspired through Reading before Visiting in Person

 Book set in Hawaii by Sara Ackerman

-My first book by Sara Ackerman, and I was chanted by her writing style.
-In fact, it was one of the first books I read about Hawaii.
-While I was perusing one page after another on a long weekend at home in California like hmm… a potato couch who reads not watches TV, mentally I was running on a beach on O’ahu, Hawaii, on top of that, some 80 years ago.
+My first book, set in Hawaii, by Sara Ackerman… and I was enchanted by her writing style.
+In fact, it was one of the first books I’ve ever read about the Aloha State.
+While I was perusing one Sara’s book after another on a long weekend at home in California, mentally I was running on a beach on Oahu, Hawaii, taken back in time some 80 years ago.

 For the first time in her life, Daisy meets women that she feels safe with.
-True friendship borns over time and carries the girls throughout the harshness of the war.
+True friendship is born over time and carries the girls throughout the harshness of the war.

-While the book, like all of Sara’s works, are fictional, the author did a great research, adding bits of the historical past of Hawaii to this touching, easy-to-read novel.
+While the book is fictional, the author did a great research, adding bits of the historical past of Hawaii to the novel.

 2. Island of Sweet Pies and Soldiers